 On page factors include tags and code that make up your web design.
 Things like Title tags, Descriptions, Heading tags and much more are analysed and indexed.
 These tags should all contain your keywords.
 For example, if your firm is a warehouse and factory relocation service, your tags should refer to this.
 However, as mentioned before much of the rank comes from an analysis of everything you have on the page — content.

 Off page factors are slightly more difficult, but normally include links to your site from other websites.
 Further recent changes to Google’s algorithm though have meant that business-related sites are the focus and in many cases, you don’t need a lot to achieve a good ranking.
 There is an argument however, that if sites are connecting to you (rather than just your main page but subpages too) then your web page content must be relevant and useful to users — Google will therefore pay more attention to your site.

 As the web continues to mature many businesses are developing their sites, putting more into these as a vital marketing tool and reaping the benefits.
 This also suggests that the goal posts are moving, your site may once have rated well but because perhaps it’s code was not actually targeting anything, you’ll now start to fall behind.

 AdWords is a fantastic way to ‘immediately’ appear at or ‘higher up’ in search results.
 But take care to monitor search phrases and exclude what is irrelevant to avoid wasting money.
 Of course, the minute you quit spending the results vanish.

-SEO may be free, but requires a whole lot of effort so as to rank well.
-And as your competitors realises that the internet is an excellent marketing tool it means increased effort must remain higher in the ranks.
+SEO may be ‘free’, but requires a whole lot of effort to rank well.
+And as your competitors realise that the internet is an excellent marketing tool, it means increased effort must remain higher in the ranks.

-Today, there’s a case for the two to both be part of your marketing plan but ensure you constantly track results and reporting to maintain an effective campaign.
+Today, there’s a case for the two to both be part of your marketing plan, but ensure you constantly track results and have reporting to maintain an effective campaign.